fecgov/fec-eregs/README.md

 _Note: It is usually possible to specify the credentials for HTTP Basic Auth in the URL itself using the format `https://<username>:<password>@rest-of-the-url`.
 Unfortunately, this method is deprecated and moreover, it does not work in `Python3` with long  usernames and passwords.
 Consequently, we have to use the workaround of specifying the credentials using [`.netrc`](http://docs.python-requests.org/en/master/user/authentication/#netrc-authentication)_.

 You will need access to FEC's org in cloud.gov for this.
-Make sure you have run `pip install -r requirements.txt && pip install -r requirements_dev.txt`.

 In the environment you wish to update regulations, first run:
 ```bash
 $ cf env eregs
 ```